-During the same time period and well into the 21st century, real estate investors have realized attractive returns due to the multiple income streams from real estate investments.
+Investors can realize attractive returns from multiple income streams in real estate investments.
 Here is a look at some of the reasons why real estate can be beneficial for your investment portfolio:

-- Rental yield - This is the percentage yield from direct rental income, it and can be calculated as either gross or net.
-Experienced investors prefer to calculate the net rental yield which takes the expenses, taxes and other costs into account, and divides by the property value/cost.
-It could be a negative cash flow, as it doesn't take mortgage payments into account.
+This is the percentage yield from direct rental income and can be calculated as either gross or net.
+Experienced investors prefer to calculate the net rental yield, which takes the expenses, taxes, and other costs into account, and divides by the property value or cost.
+The net rental yield can be negative, however, as it doesn't take mortgage payments into account.
 For this reason, many investors prefer to look at cash-on-cash rental yields.
-Though the investor can purchase and manage for a yield on this single component that exceeds average stock or bond dividend yields, it is only one of the ways in which real estate returns on investment.

-- Appreciation - Rental properties normally appreciate in value with inflation.
-Increased value can mean sale and reinvestment in higher value properties, or provide an equity line of credit to use for other investments.
-This is the second, and a historically proven, value component of real estate investment return.
+Rental properties normally appreciate in value with inflation.
+Increased value can mean a sale and reinvestment in higher value properties, or provide an equity line of credit to use for other investments.

-- Paying down loans - Amortization, or paying down loans, frees up more investment resources to increase leverage.
+Amortization, or paying down loans, can free up more investment resources.
 Some investors use the increased equity in one property to free up funds to invest in others.

-- Property improvement for equity - Many investors intentionally purchase properties at a value price, because they lack certain features or could use improvements.
-They have calculated that the value of the improvements will exceed the cost, resulting in an immediate increase in equity.
+Many investors intentionally purchase properties that lack certain features or could use improvements, calculating that the value of the improvements will exceed their cost and result in an increase in equity.